rm-rf-etc/foolproof.js/README.md

 ## Functions:

-* new: ƒ(typeof var) - the fail-fast method, always use with typeof.
+* new: ƒ(typeof var) - the fail-fast method, always use with typeof. (in dev branch)
 * inArray()
 * typeOf()
 * isType()